DylanConvery/Boids/README.md

 including the birds, mushrooms and random flora and fauna.
 I plan to take some inspiration from the likes of the old school Pokemon games suchas Red, Gold, and Ruby.
 As well as that I’ll also be drawing from Stardew Valleyand its woodland parts of the town.
-Another game I similar to this feel would be Minecraft.The project will be built using the Unity Game Engine.
+Another game I similar to this feel would be Minecraft.
+The project will be built using the Unity Game Engine.

 ## This is how to markdown text: